situmtech/situm-android-getting-started/README.md

 ### Optional step 5: location and runtime permissions <a name="locationpermissions"><a/>
-When we work on features that envolves location we need to add fine location permission to the manifest:
+When we work on features that involve the use of the smartphone location, we need to add fine location permission to the manifest:
 ```xml
 <uses-permission android:name="android.permission.ACCESS_FINE_LOCATION"/>
 ```
-And ensure to check the Android Runtime permissions.
+Also, ensure to check the Android Runtime permissions.
 [More info](https://developer.android.com/training/permissions/requesting.html)

 ## Samples <a name="samples"></a>
-### <a name="communicationmanager"></a> Get buildings information
+### <a name="communicationmanager"></a> Get buildings' information

 Now that you have correctly configured your Android project, you can start writing your application's code.
-In this sample project, all this code has been included in the file [PositioningActivity.java](https://github.com/situmtech/situm-android-getting-started/blob/master/app/src/main/java/es/situm/gettingstarted/positioning/PositioningActivity.java)
+In this sample project, all the code has been included in the file [PositioningActivity.java](https://github.com/situmtech/situm-android-getting-started/blob/master/app/src/main/java/es/situm/gettingstarted/positioning/PositioningActivity.java)

-First of all, you can get and instance of the `CommunicationManager` with `SitumSdk.communicationManager()`.
+In order to access the buildings' info, first of all you need to get an instance of the `CommunicationManager` with `SitumSdk.communicationManager()`.
-With this object you can fetch your building's data (list of buildings, floorplans, points of interest, etc.):
+This object allows you to fetch your buildings' data (list of buildings, floorplans, points of interest, etc.):

-In the next example we fetch all the buildings associated with our user's account and print them to the Logcat:
+For instance, in the next snippet we fetch all the buildings associated with our user's account and print them to the Logcat:

 ```java
  SitumSdk.communicationManager().fetchBuildings(new Handler<Collection<Building>>() {